 Cataract Services from Your Optometrist at Spex Eye Care in Seattle, WA

 Cataracts are so prevalent that almost everyone knows someone who has developed them.
 Around 24 million Americans past the age of 40 suffer from this disorder.
-Dr. Scott Campbell and our Optometry team at Spex Eye Care recommends scheduling an annual exam at our Seattle or Bellevue office to note any related vision changes.
+Dr. Scott Campbell and our Optometry team at Spex Eye Care recommends scheduling an annual exam at our Seattle office to note any related vision changes.

 Overview of Cataracts

 Cataracts are deposits of protein that accumulate on an eye’s lens.
 The buildup eventually prevents the lens from correctly focusing light on the retina at the rear of the eye, and a loss of vision could follow.

 Often both eyes develop a cataract problem.
 However, for some patients, a cataract forms in only one eye.
 Even when both eyes have them, the growth rate of each cataract might differ.